singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

  - Any versions (including latest) that cannot be sorted based on some semblance to a version are filtered out
  - We sort the list, and given duplicates of some major minor (ignoring the last part of): ``<major>.<minor>.<ignored>`` we take the first seen in the sorted list.
  - Then we take the top 5 newest to add.
+ - We then filter down to not include any versions older than the current oldest in the container.yaml

 This action is run automatically on CI for you, however it's just done once a month and you are welcome to run it on your own, and contribute changes to container.yaml files that you think are meaningful.
 To update one container